umbraco/UmbracoDocs/Reference/Templating/Macros/index.md

 ![Define the parameters](images/pick-images-for-macro-example.png)

-The same implementation logic can be used in lots of different places on your site, and the editor can customize the output by choosing different parameters.
+The same implementation logic can be used in lots of different places on your site, and the editor can customise the output by choosing different parameters.

 ## Macro types